demisto/content/Packs/CiscoFirepower/Integrations/CiscoFirepower/README.md

 ### 51. ciscofp-list-network-analysis-policy
 ***
 Retrieves the network analysis policy with the specified ID.
 If no ID is specified, retrieves list of all network analysis policies.
-GET arguments: network_analysis_policy_id | LIST arguments: expanded_response, limit, page, page_size.
+GET arguments: network_analysis_policy_id ; List arguments: expanded_response, limit, page, page_size.

 #### Base Command